jim3/Network-Packet-Analyzer/README.md

 4. TCP & UDP source and destination port numbers

-_Initially_, I just planned to just extract various data...but I decided to do a front-end (HTML/CSS) for it as well.
-This allows you to upload your exported Wireshark JSON where an Express server will parse the data, and respond via JSON to the client. _In addition to that_, I created a separate Express route that returns the data to the user via an `packet.ejs` file.
-I still need to make it pretty but the data is there.
+I created a front-end for the app that allows you to upload your exported file.
+The server will parse the data, extract various data from the file and respond back to the client via JSON. _In addition to that_, I created a separate Express route that returns the data to the user in table format.
+I used EJS to render the table on the client side.
+It ain't pretty but that wasn't the goal.
+The goal was to give the user the option to view the data in JSON or table format.
+I wasn't sure if it was worth the time to do a table but now i do as it does give you a better view, particularly the IP details.
+I could do a lot more on the front-end but honestly, I want to:

-**TODO**: Overall, I need to improve the code, make the application more **robust** , implement better error handling (...always trying to improve my error handling) and introduce more data analysis...
+**TODO**: Improve the the back-end first, mainly the actual program that parses the data.
+I want to make it more robust and add more data analysis.
+I'm also thinking about adding a database to store the data.
+I'm not sure if that's necessary but I'm thinking about it.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-If you want to use this project as a template for your own project, you can fork it by clicking the Fork button in the upper right corner of this page.
+These instructions will get you a copy of the project up and running on your local machine.
 I invite more experienced developers to take this simple project and make it better.
+Then I can learn from you. :)

-To get started, you will need to install [Node.js](https://nodejs.org/en/) and [npm](https://www.npmjs.com/).
-I use nvm to manage my Node.js versions.
-You can find more information about nvm [here](https://github.com/nvm-sh/nvm).
-Once you have Node.js and npm installed, you can clone the repo and install the dependencies.
-In order to run the script, you will need to have a JSON file exported from Wireshark.
-You can find more information about exporting packets from Wireshark [here](https://www.wireshark.org/docs/wsug_html_chunked/ChIOExportSection.html).
-Lastly, in order to make the API calls for the ip address details I used [ip2location.io](https://www.ip2location.io).
-You can find more information about the API [here](https://www.ip2location.io/ip2location-documentation).
+To get the ip address location details I used [ip2location.io](https://www.ip2location.io).
 But you can use whatever API you want.
+I just liked the simplicity of ip2location.io.

 ### Installation